walles/cleverdrawer/README.md

 the things you launch most often first.

 # TODO Before Getting Beta Testers
+* Size all icons the same
+* Center app titles
 * Keep per-app stats on:
   * Number of launches
   * Time of first launch